 With tooth-colored fillings, a direct bond between the tooth and the filling material occurs with the help of a bonding agent.
 This reduces the amount of tooth reduction that is needed, thus preserving the strength of the tooth being restored.

 The improved strength of the tooth-colored fillings results in better resistance to fracture, especially in fillings that do not have much support from the tooth.
-So, tooth-colored fillings typically have a longer life in comparison materials like amalgam or gold.
+So, tooth-colored fillings typically have a longer life in comparison to materials like amalgam or gold.

-How Tooth-Colored Fillings Are Placed
+How are Tooth-Colored Fillings Placed?

 During your initial visit, we will examine your teeth and also take x-rays to evaluate the depth of the decay and determine if tooth-colored fillings are the appropriate treatment.
 In the following visit, the tooth will be prepared by getting rid of all the dental decay.
 Once the tooth preparation is completed, the tooth is isolated to avoid contamination from saliva.
 After this, the tooth-colored filling material is placed in the prepared area, shaped to match the tooth anatomy and then hardened with a curing light.
 This process is repeated in increments until the entire prepared structure is restored.
 After this the bite is checked and adjusted to make the filling more comfortable in the mouth.
 The restoration is then finished and polished using suitable polishing material.